HMS Spey (1814): Capture of a pirate

-On 3 October the brig Frederick, under the command of Lieutenant Hobson, of Spey, brought the brig William, of Liverpool, into Malta with Delano, her master, and her entire crew (less the steward who had escaped), in chains.
+On 3 October the brig Frederick, under the command of Lieutenant William Hobson, of Spey, brought the brig William, of Liverpool, into Malta with Delano, her master, and her entire crew (less the steward who had escaped), in chains.
 It was expected that Captain Delano and his men would be tried on 26 October at Malta for piracy and possibly murder, William's mate being missing.

 William had earlier left Malta and then plundered an American vessel and a Portuguese one.
 One vessel she had plundered was Helen, Cornish, master, that had been on her way from Liverpool to Leghorn and Genoa.
 Merchants in Malta requested assistance from the Royal Navy to chase William and apprehend the pirates.
 However, Spey was to sail to Genoa and Racehorse was not ready for sea.
 The insurance companies in Malta hired Frederick to look for William.
 Noel contributed Lieutenant Hobson to command Frederick, and Spey and Racehorse also contributed a midshipman and 18 seamen to man Frederick.
 She had two men from Helen aboard and they identified William in the harbour at Smyrna.
 Hobson put his men into two boats, one towing the other, which was covered, and they rowed up to William, boarded her, and arrested the crew.
 Frederick and William arrived back at Malta on 3 October.

 The pirates were found guilty and eight were sentenced to death, though the Governor of Malta extended clemency to two.
 The death sentence stipulated that William be painted black and towed out to the middle of the harbour of Valletta, and that the pirates be hanged on her.
 Captain Charles Christopher Delano and five of his men were hanged on 4 February 1820.
 The bodies were then taken down and those of Delano and three of his men were placed in gibbets erected at Fort Ricasoli.
 (The remaining two hanged pirates were buried below the gibbets.)

 In 1820 Spey was under the command of Commander John Boswell, who had joined Spey on 12 August 1819, and who had returned with her to Portsmouth on 9 August 1821.
 In September 1821 Commander Charles Phillips replaced Boswell.
 Spey was paid-off on 28 September 1821.